grokify/faraday_middleware-request-retry/README.md

 ## Credits

-This code is extracted from the Zendesk Ruby SDK's `ZendeskAPI::Middleware::Request::Retry` class.
+This code is based on code from the Zendesk Ruby SDK's `ZendeskAPI::Middleware::Request::Retry` class.

 ## Copyright and license